Soon Over Babaluma

-Soon Over Babaluma is the fifth studio album by the rock music group Can.
-This is the band's first album following the departure of Damo Suzuki in 1973.
+Soon Over Babaluma is the fifth studio album by the rock music group Can, released in November 1974 by United Artists.
+This is the band's first album following the 1973 departure of their second vocalist Damo Suzuki.
 The vocals are provided by guitarist Michael Karoli and keyboardist Irmin Schmidt.
 It is also their last album that was created using a two-track tape recorder.

 It takes the ambient style of Future Days and pushes it even further at times, as on "Quantum Physics", although there are also some upbeat tracks, such as "Chain Reaction" and "Dizzy Dizzy".